charmoniumQ/LALU-Assembler/README.md

     *idx = 0101
     st *idx // stores A to 0101

+##### Bases:

+You can enter any number as a binary, decimal, or hexidecimal.
+All of the following lines do the same thing (set the pointer `*idx` to `0100`).
+The assembler deduces the number of bits that the number should take up.

+    *idx = 0b100 // 0b in front means binary
+    *idx = 0b0100 // any number of leading zeros
+    *idx = 100 // (no modifier means binary)
+    *idx = 0d4 // 0d for decimal
+    *idx = 0x4 // 0x for hexidecimal

 ##### Literal command:

 If your implementation has extra non-standard commands, good for you!
 You can still use the assembler if you encode your special commands as literals.
-If the assembler comes across an 0b followed immediately by an 8-digit long binary number, it translates that number into binary literally.
+When the assmbler comes to a literal number , it translates that number into binary literally.
 For example:

 This

     add
     sub
     0b11110001
+    0xAD
+    51
     add
     sub

 Compiles to

-    00 01 F1 00 01
+    00 01 F1 AD 00 01

 since 11110001 base 2 is F1 base 16.